 - Dyscalculia is defined as an unexpected difficulty in learning arithmetic that cannot be explained by mental retardation, inappropriate schooling, poor social environment, or motivation.

-- Some signs of dyscalculia include not understanding place value, getting very frustrated with basic single digit addition or board games, counting on their fingers in a manner that is age inappropriate and having difficulty recalling timetables.
+- Some signs of dyscalculia include not understanding place value, getting very frustrated with basic single-digit addition or board games, counting on their fingers in a manner that is age-inappropriate, and having difficulty recalling timetables.

 - People with dyscalculia tend to do well in subjects that are on the other end of quantitative ability such as English or History, especially if there are no other underlying issues.

-Dyscalculia is an underdiagnosed disorder that is very prominently presumed to be associated with just being bad at math.
+Dyscalculia is an underdiagnosed disorder that is prominently presumed to be associated with just being bad at math.
 Being bad at math is a part of dyscalculia and There are very few interventions developed for learners suffering from it.
 However, there are some evidence-based approaches that have proved to be supportive of the same.
 One of which is called Dynamic (Interactive) Assessment.
 It aligns with Vygotsky’s theories of the importance of social interaction to learning and incorporates the three elements of diagnosis, assessment, and intervention.

 In addition to this, the internet has some free applications that can be used to improve cognitive function.
-Diving into making basic concepts such as multiplication, geometry, and calculus and how they can be learned with the presence of dyscalculia will help significantly.
+Diving into making basic concepts such as multiplication, geometry, and calculus and how they can be learned in the presence of dyscalculia will help significantly.
 As there is more awareness about how dyscalculia affects our number sense, the path to conquering it will be paved.

 - Dyscalculia. (n.d.).
 Roi Cohen Kadosh and Vincent Walsh.